 - Students are encouraged to work together.
 Thus, come together and do the questions in a group.
-BUT, no outsiders under any circumstances!
-This cooperative work permit extends only to your fellow students, and if I catch you getting your homework done by an outside party (with or without compensation), I will pursue this with all the disciplinary regulations available.

-Notice that these are not homework assignments but take-home examinations.
-Thus, according to YÖK regulations, they are subject to disciplinary regulations.

-- Each student has to submit his/her work separately.
+But, no outsiders under any circumstances!
+This cooperative work permit extends only to your fellow students, and if I catch you getting your homework done by an outside party (with or without compensation), I will pursue this with all the disciplinary regulations available. - Notice that these are not homework assignments but take-home examinations.
+Thus, according to YÖK regulations, they are subject to disciplinary regulations. - Each student has to submit his/her work separately.
 I will not accept "group answers".
 Those who submit such work will get 0 from that particular work. - The front page of the work MUST contain all the names of the students that you worked with.
 These names have to be listed in a "list of collaborators". - As the answer keys will be posted online at the due date, no late take-home examinations will be accepted.
-This is a strict rule, so please adjust yourselves accordingly. - Midterm: (%30 of grade) There will be one midterm.
+This is a strict rule, so please adjust yourselves accordingly. - Further details about the procedure(s) to be applied in relation to take-home examinations will be announced via SUCourse. - Midterm: (%30 of grade) There will be one midterm.